 Are guitar effects pedals necessary or worth it?
-Effects pedals can help you acheive the exact tone and sound you’re looking/listening for in your guitar and amplifier.
+Effects pedals can help you achieve the exact tone and sound you're looking/listening for in your guitar and amplifier.
 However, they are, by no means, necessary.
 You can have great success with an electric guitar and an amp.
 As for pedals being worth their price, that is up to your finances.

 Are Guitar Pedals Necessary?

 Simply plugging an electric guitar into an amplifier will suffice to produce sound.
-This guitar sound can be used in practice rooms, jam sessions, recording sessions, live gigs, you name it.
+This guitar sound can be used in practice rooms, jam sessions, recording sessions, live gigs; you name it.

 Some amplifiers even have built-in effects and/or patches to achieve different sounds.
-A common effect to be found in amplifiers now-a-days is reverb.
+A common effect to be found in amplifiers nowadays is reverb.

 However, there are plenty of reasons why you would want to have pedals in your guitar rig.